Marad Beach

 Marad Beach is a small fishing village near Kallayi in Kozhikode city in India.
 The beach is located behind Kallayi railway station.

 The Marad Road starts from Kallayi town and passes through Chakkum Kadavu village and Payyanakkal village.
 Marad and Kayyadithode villages are adjacent to each other.

 History

 In 2003, eight Hindus and one Muslim were killed in a religiously-motivated incident.
-In 2009, a special court sentenced 62 people for life imprisonment.
+In 2009, a special court sentenced 62 people to life imprisonment.